On Mar, 3 2020

 Another key metric is cart abandonment.
 Find out how many customers make it to check out but leave before completing the purchase.
-With Carts Guru’s advanced marketing automation software, e-merchants can track cart abandonment and automate emails, SMS and Facebook messages to bring customers back to your store.
+E-merchants can track cart abandonment and automate emails, SMS and Facebook messages to bring customers back to your store.
 We offer multi-channel retargeting which helps bring customers back to complete the purchase.

 Similarly, you can gather data by just asking your customers.
 Conduct surveys and encourage customers to write testimonials or reviews.
 Read through customer queries and analyze their conversations with support services.

 However you measure your data, look out for patterns.
 Where are customers dropping off?
 Which pages are visited most, and in what order?
 Which pathways lead to the most sales?

 Once you know these patterns of behavior you will be more capable of optimizing your e-commerce customer journey.